Inattentive ADHD in Women: The Signs That Keep Getting Overlooked

 What Inattentive ADHD Actually Looks Like

 The ADHD most people picture is hyperactive: fidgety, impulsive, visibly disruptive.
-This is the presentation that dominated early ADHD research, primarily conducted on boys in classroom settings.
+This is the presentation that dominated early ADHD research, which was carried out mostly on boys in classroom settings.
 The inattentive type — formerly called ADD — is quieter, more internal, and far more common in women and girls.

 Inattentive ADHD in women tends to look like this: